davidferlay/audio-file-converter/README.md

 - Get the list of supported file format from your sox install
 - List all files recursively and compare their extensions againt those supported
 - Check the sample rate of these files only
-- Convert those not matching to 44.1 kHz and 24bit
+- Convert and overwritte in-place those not matching to 44.1 kHz and 24bit
 - Output everything in shell for you to check results

 ## Requirements